Peter Bicknell: Hughes and Bicknell architectural practice

 Bicknell returned to Cambridge in 1935 to practise as an architect as the junior partner of Henry Castree Hughes (1893–1976).
 Many of Hughes and Bicknell's commissions were in Cambridge, including projects for the university and colleges, commercial buildings and private houses.
 Their works were mainly Modernist in style, which was unusual in Cambridge before the Second World War.
 Notable examples include Fen Court, Peterhouse (1939), described in its grade II listing as "the only pre-war Cambridge college accommodation building in the International Modern style and the forerunner to other college buildings constructed at both Oxford and Cambridge after the war"; as well as an extension to the Scott Polar Research Institute (1968).
 Commercial buildings include Essex House on Regent Street (1936) and 31–39 Fitzroy Street (1959–60).
 On a smaller scale, the house Bicknell designed for himself and his wife on Newton Road is described by Janet Adam Smith as a "small masterpiece" with a "cunning design" integrating the garden with the building to make it appear to be located in the countryside.

-Other projects within the county include works for the Dean and Chapter of Ely Cathedral and for King's School in Ely.
+Other projects within the county include works for the Dean and Chapter of Ely Cathedral and for The King's School in Ely.
 Hughes and Bicknell was also employed as executant architects for the American Cemetery, near Madingley.
 Further afield, their commissions include projects for the Wildfowl Trust at Slimbridge, Gloucestershire, including building Scott House (mid-1950s) for the conservationist Peter Scott, a friend of Bicknell's, which Bicknell also extended in around 1977 with an observation tower.
 Other Hughes and Bicknell projects outside Cambridgeshire include a cricket pavilion at Oundle School, Northamptonshire, and a housing estate at Hilgay, Norfolk.
 Bicknell also built a house in Brigsteer in the Lake District for his sister Ellen.